zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 Below are the overall goals of the project.
 All other specifications should work toward fulfilling these top-level specifications

 - The unit should be the size of a large laptop charger.
-- The unit should be capable of producing an adjustable output up to 25VDC and 2A (50W).
+- The unit should be capable of producing an adjustable output up to 27VDC and 2A (55W).
 - The unit should have controls for adjusting the voltage and current limits.
 - The unit should have a display to show the output voltage/current
-- OPTIONAL: The unit should provide an auxiliary 3.3V or 5V (500mA, protected) output.
+- The unit should provide an auxiliary fixed output of 5V and 100mA (0.5W).

 ## Power Path / Conversion

 #### Line Input

 - Should be "universal" power input (100-250VAC, 47-63Hz)
-- Development testing will show if X & Y capacitors and/or common-mode chokes are required.
+- Development testing will show if X/Y capacitors and/or common-mode chokes are required.
-- Will use isolation transformer with adjustable input taps for 120VAC or 240VAC, will produce 24VAC output
-- Preliminary power estimates show that transformer must have at least 70VA power rating.
+- Line will be double fused.
+- Line will have series SPST switch to cut off power.
+- Three-prong connection will be used.

 #### Primary AC Conversion

-- Active bridge rectifier will convert 24VAC to rectified 24V
+- Passive diode bridge will rectify AC into positive-only sine wave
-- PFC boost converter will produce 36VDC from rectified 24V.
+- PFC converter will produce a bus voltage no less than 30V and no more than 60V
-- PFC circuit must accommodate both 50Hz and 60Hz
+- PFC converter must accommodate both 50Hz and 60Hz
+- PFC converter will provide, at minimum, basic isolation (will use flyback topology)

 #### Primary Switching Regulator

-- Dual switching converter produces 5.0V for internal supply and OUT + 0.75V for main power supply output.
+- Monolithic switching converter will produce OUT + 1V for main power supply output.
 - Main PS output control performance will need to be slow to maintain good phase margin across wide output range.
-- Precision current DAC will pull voltage feedback node up/down to adjust output.
-- DACs will adjust switching regulator with sufficient advance with respect to linear regulator.
+- Can use either precision current DAC or ride-on-top analog circuit to follow OUT voltage.
 - Use small PCB LEDs (internally-visible) to indicate outputs in regulation.

 #### Linear Post-Regulator

 - Output current limit must be adjustable.
 - No remote sense / cable compensation for initial design.
-- Precision current DACs will pull voltage feedback and current limit nodes up/down to adjust limits.
+- Precision current DAC will pull voltage feedback node up/down
+- Digital potentiometer will adjust current limit node.

 #### Printed Circuit Board / Hardware

-- For resistor and capacitor footprints, use either one size up (e.g. an 0805 footprint for an 0603 capacitor) or the "hand soldering" footprint for the same size.
+- For resistor and capacitor footprints, it is preferred (though not required) to use either one size up (e.g. an 0805 footprint for an 0603 capacitor) or the "hand soldering" footprint for the same size.
 This is to facilitate hand soldering.
 - No BGAs will be used.
 Any parts with hidden exposed pads to be soldered require a through hole large enough to get a small soldering iron tip through the other side to touch the pad for manual soldering.
 - Minimum via size is 0.3mm, minimum trace/space is 0.15mm
 - Layer 2 is full ground plane, no gaps / cutouts / moats.
 Routing discipline will be used to effect minimal interference between power, analog, and digital sections.